-According to the Indian mountaineer—who says he has climbed five of the Seven Summits—he reached the highest point on the planet on the morning of May 2o, 2016.
-But, his expedition Sherpa was none other than Lhakpa Sherpa, who adamantly denies that Singh Yadav summited with him that day.
+According to the Indian mountaineer—who claims to have climbed five of the Seven Summits—he reached the highest point on the planet on the morning of May 2o, 2016.
+But, his expedition leader was none other than Lhakpa Sherpa, who adamantly denies that Singh Yadav scaled Everest with him that day.
 In fact, there are reports that he never reached higher than The Balcony on the South Col route, which would put him at roughly 8400 meters (27,559 ft).
-It takes a big effort to reach that point on the mountain, but it also well below the summit.

-As further proof of the Indian’s false claims, Nepalese newspaper Ekantipur recently took a look at Singh Yadav’s summit photo.
-What they found was something akin to one of those “spot the things that are wrong” puzzles.
-The obvious highlights were the fact that the young man was wearing a climate helmet on the summit, fake shadows pointing in the wrong direction, and an oxygen mask that doesn’t have a tube attached, amongst other issues.
-Clearly the photo was forged, casting further doubts on the young man’s summit claims.
-Check it out above to have a good laugh.
+As further proof of the Indian climber’s false claims, Nepalese newspaper Ekantipur recently took a look at Singh Yadav’s summit photo.
+What they found was something akin to one of those “spot the things that are wrong with this photo” puzzles.
+The most obvious highlights were the fact that the young man was wearing a climbing helmet while on the summit, along with oddly-shaped shadows that are pointing in the wrong direction.